kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ## What Is Included Weekly

 🔹 What was worked on.<br />
-🔹 Bugs encounterd and resolution.<br />
+🔹 Bugs encountered and resolution.<br />
 🔹 What was achieved.<br />
 🔹 What didn’t go well — and what was learned.<br />
 🔹 Any standout moments or breakthroughs.